-How Rishi Sunak might govern as prime minister
+How Rishi Sunak might govern as Prime Minister

 – Foreign policy

-Mr Sunak backed Brexit from the beginning and has previously expressed his support for the Northern Ireland Protocol Bill that would unilaterally rip up the agreement on Ireland.
+Mr Sunak backed Brexit from the beginning and has previously expressed his support for the Northern Ireland Protocol Bill which would unilaterally rip up the agreement on Ireland.

 In this, he is similar to Ms Truss.
-But the current Prime Minister also oversaw a relative thawing of relations with the EU and Ireland which he may wish to continue.
+But his predecessor also oversaw a relative thawing of relations with the EU and Ireland which he may wish to continue.

-He would also be unlikely to deviate significantly from Ms Truss’s line on China, which he described as “the largest threat to Britain and the world’s security and prosperity this century”.
+He is also unlikely to deviate significantly from Ms Truss’s line on China, which he described as “the largest threat to Britain and the world’s security and prosperity this century”.

 Register for free to continue reading